asciich/docker-apmplanner2/apmplanner_latest/readme.md

-# APM Planner 2.0.26 Container
+# APM Planner latest Container

-This container allows to run the APM Planner2.0.26 graphical control software for ArduPilot controllers/ UAV's.
+This container allows to run the APM Planner2 graphical control software for ArduPilot controllers/ UAV's.
+It bases the version of the latest master commit of APM Planner2

 ## Build container